-Cold Water/ Ice Maker Filter (Model 42GD)
+Filtered Cold Water/ Ice Maker Filter (Located below galley sink)

-- Twist the filter cartridge "counter-clockwise" about a quarter-turn and pull it down and out of the filter socket. - Install the diverter plug into the cold water/ice maker filter socket (Model 42GD only) as far as possible and twist "clockwise" one-quarter turn until it stops.
+- Twist the filter cartridge "counter-clockwise" about a quarter-turn and pull it down and out of the filter socket. - Install the diverter plug into the filter socket as far as possible and twist "clockwise" one-quarter turn until it stops.